AutomatedProcessImprovement/Simod/README.md

   concurrency_l2l: 0.9 # Length 2 loops threshold for the concurrency oracle.
   concurrency_l1l: 0.9 # Length 1 loops threshold for the concurrency oracle.
 structure: # Structure settings
   optimization_metric: dl  # Optimization metric for the structure.
-Only DL is supported
+DL or N_GRAM_DISTANCE
   max_evaluations: 1  # Number of optimization iterations over the search space.
 Values between 1 and 50
   mining_algorithm: sm3  # Process model discovery algorithm.
 Options: sm1, sm2, sm3 (recommended)
   concurrency: # Split Miner 2 (sm2) parameter for the number of concurrent relations between events to be captured.
 Values between 0.0 and 1.0